the1lab/1lab/src/Cat/Univalent/Instances/Algebra.lagda.md

 By the characterisation of `paths in algebras`{.Agda ident=Algebra-on-pathp}, it suffices to show that `A₀≡X₀`{.Agda}
-transports $A_m$'s multiplication to that of $X_m$'s; Using the corresponding lemma for `paths in hom-spaces`{.Agda ident=Hom-pathp-iso}
-of univalent categories, we can get away with (still calling our isomorphism $f$) showing the square below commutes.
+transports $A_m$'s multiplication to that of $X_m$'s; Using the corresponding lemma for `paths in hom-spaces`{.Agda ident=Univalent.Hom-pathp-iso} of univalent categories, we can get away with (still calling our isomorphism $f$) showing the square below commutes.

 ~~~{.quiver}
 \[\begin{tikzcd}